saumaypaul20/Javascript-Apps/README.md

 # Javascript-Apps
-All the JavaScript Apps that I developed while learning JavaScript.
+All the JavaScript Apps  and Programs that I developed while learning JavaScript.